Pentax-01 Standard Prime 8.5mm f/1.9 (Pentax Q) - Review / Lens Test - Analysis

-Normally you would expect a standard prime lens to produce next to no distortions.
-However, this is not exactly true for the Pentax Q lens which shows a heavy barrel distortion of 3.3% which will be easily visible in scenes with straight artificial structures.
+Normally you would expect a standard prime lens to produce next to no distortion.
+However, this is not exactly true for the Pentax Q lens which shows heavy barrel distortion of 3.3% which will be easily visible in scenes with straight artificial structures.

 The Pentax-01 8.5mm f/1.9 shows only a slight amount of vignetting at max. aperture which is hardly objectionable.
 The issue is gone when stopping down just a tiny bit.

 The Pentax Q camera has a very small sensor so you can't expect the same pixel-level sharpness like in other mirrorless or DSLR systems.
 That said, the Pentax-01 8.5mm f/1.9 makes the most of the given potential here.
 It is very "sharp" across the

 image frame even at max. aperture.
 The peak performance is then reached around f/2.8.
 The lens is capable to keep the quality at f/4 before diffraction ends the glory at f/5.6 - this is not a problem of the lens but a limitation of the system due to the small sensor size.

 Below is a simplified summary of the formal findings.
 The chart shows line widths